thedude0606/options_copy_TB/PROGRESS.md

   - Added detailed debugging for Greeks calculations to ensure accurate display
   - Improved Real-Time Data handling with better response processing and error handling
   - Fixed Technical Indicators feature by implementing proper data processing and visualization
+  - **Fixed market data showing zeros issue** by enhancing the quote response processing in data_collector.py to handle multiple response formats from the Schwab API, particularly adding support for when data is in a 'quotes' array

 ## Current Work in Progress